MacacaGames/UnityDocGenerator/Readme.md

   - udg_setting.json (The UnityDocGenerator setting file)
 ```

+## Customize
+You can make your change on DocFx project.
+The DocFx project is under "{ProjectRoot}/Document" folder.
+See <a href="https://dotnet.github.io/docfx/tutorial/walkthrough/advanced_walkthrough.html">DocFx document</a> for more detail to modify.

 ## Troubleshooting
 - Try to find the error message in Unity Editor Console.
 - Make sure you Mono Framework is install correctlly.